morganrivers/forecasting_policy_impact/README.md

 | **Macro-F1**                                      | 0.334      | –                    | –               | –                                                                                                          |
 | **Brier (binary "positive" ≥ 0.75)**              | **0.203**  | 0.206                | 0.250           | • human crowd on geopolitical forecasting tournaments ≈ 0.149 <br>• GPT-4 zero-shot on the same benchmark ≈ 0.208  |

-### 🚨 DISCLAIMER ON RESULTS 🚨

-The current model's performance may be influenced by the fact that the LLM training data potentially includes information about these intervention outcomes. **Future work will focus on forecasting truly novel policies where results are not present in the training data.**

 ## Interpretation of Results